LifeBridge

 Lines and Bridges: The Video

 The LifeBridge introductory video, title Lines and Bridges, was approached as a documentary-style short film.
 Our experience filming this didn’t feel like being on the outside and looking in.
-We met with people, we shared their space, we hung out, we told stories.
-We were all creating something together.
+We met with people, we hung out, there were a couple footraces.
+I found a Bob Seger lyric on a train tunnel, that was crazy.

 Our short film, “Lines and Bridges” was a 3-day shoot, shot, directed and edited by Daniel Kayamba.